jennytangen/Creative-Coding-Portfolio/experiment2.md

 I successfully added an eraser to the code.
 To make it, I made the colour of the brush the same as the background colour so it would blend in.

+Critical reflection:

+I chose to make the 4 different ‘brush’ types for the second experiment.
+Overall, I think it went well as I completed the brief.
+However, I could have added more artistic choices and designed it for a better user experience.

+The parts that went well were how I could easily understand how the variables changed the outcome of the code.
+This made it easier to create new brushes and allowed me to think in a more creative way since I could change the code as I wanted instead of relying on a tutorial.
+I added to tutorials and made my own brushes, which they didn't show me.
+I think this, paired with also creating working buttons, made my code creative but efficient.
+It was harder to add buttons, but I think it was worth the time.

+I could have improved the brush designs.
+This was mostly due to not ideating enough at the start of making the project.
+Therefore, if I were to redo this experiment, I would make more brushes and make them different shapes and colours.
+However, since I was unable to do this, I think this experiment is lacking.
+Since I focused more on the code aspect, I left out the other part of the brief, which is to make it more creative.
+I thought that the buttons and new brushes were enough; however, upon reflection, I believe I could have done more.
+In conclusion, I will add more features next time and plan more carefully to make it easier to do more intricate designs.